Neighborhood Traffic Program

 To initiate a study of possible traffic calming measures, beyond modification to existing signs and striping, city policy requires that a citizen petition be submitted.
 The petition documents the level of agreement among residents in the project area that a problem exists and confirm the specifics of the request.

-Traffic Engineering staff will meet with the requester and explain the petition procedures to the citizen who is responsible for circulating the petition.
+Traffic Engineering staff will contact the requester and explain the petition procedures to the citizen who is responsible for circulating the petition.
 The petition should be signed by property owners or residents within the neighborhood and impacted street area.
 Signatures from at least thirty percent (30%) of the project area residents/businesses are required to move the project forward.
 Each parcel is entitled to one signature.
-Non-resident property owner signatures are not required on the petition ; however, they are given project status updates and are welcomed to submit input on the project.
+Non-resident property owner signatures are not required on the petition; however, they are given project status updates and are welcomed to submit input on the project.

 3) Preliminary Measures